-These concerns were initially formalized with the introduction of the concept of the program approach in United Nations resolution 44/211 of 22 December 1989, which called for "...more integrated and coordinated programming (...) in which programming processes would be based on an overall national program framework (...) to be prepared by the recipient Government (...) which would enable the system to support more effectively the development priorities of developing countries and to be more country-focused and would facilitate the development of a program approach".
-Following this request, in 1993, a definition of the program approach to development was agreed to by all United Nations agencies4.
-According to this definition, a program "... is a coherent set of policies, strategies, activities and investments designed to achieve a specific time bound national development objective or set of objectives and the program approach refers to the "...pursuit of national development goals through cohesive national programs".
-5
+The idea of "programs" or programmatic approaches in the development-cooperation context emerged in the late 1980s, in response to the slow progress in achieving tangible impacts in developing countries through the project-support modality.
+In particular, there was concern among the donor community that the project-based approach was unsustainable and inefficient in creating "economic growth and self-reliance."
+One of the factors pin-pointed as a root cause of the lack of sustained results was the lack of ownership of the development process by the recipient countries, while others noted the dispersion of efforts into many discrete projects that were neither related to nor coordinated with one another or with national policies (UNDP 1998).
+These concerns were initially formalized with the introduction of the concept of the program approach in United Nations resolution 44/211 of 22 December 1989, which called for "...more integrated and coordinated programming (...) in which programming processes would be based on an overall national program framework (...) to be prepared by the recipient Government (...) which would enable the system to support more effectively the development priorities of developing countries and to be more country-focused and would facilitate the development of a program approach" (United Nations 1989).
+Following this request, in 1993, a definition of the program approach to development was agreed to by all United Nations agencies (UNDP 1998).
+According to this definition, a program "... is a coherent set of policies, strategies, activities and investments designed to achieve a specific time bound national development objective or set of objectives and the program approach refers to the "...pursuit of national development goals through cohesive national programs" (UNDP 1998).

-During the 1990s, various new aid delivery mechanisms emerged in line with the program approach, for example SWAps, whose origins can be traced to a 1995 World Bank paper entitled "The Broad Sector Approach to Investment Lending" which introduced the notion of sector-wide scope in World Bankfunded sector investment programs (SIPs).6 Under the SWAp, funds contribute directly to a country-defined sector policy.
-In 2000, the European Commission and its members adopted a policy orientation in favour of the sector approach and sector budget support.
-The "European Consensus on Development", adopted in December 2005, also confirms commitment towards aid effectiveness principles7.
-It notes that: "where circumstances permit, the use of general or sector budget support should increase as a means to strengthen ownership, to support partners' national accountability and procedures, to finance national poverty reduction strategies (PRS) (including operating costs of health and education budgets) and to promote sound and transparent management of public finances".
-Many bilateral donors also followed suit during the 2000s, with their own definitions and guidelines on the implementation of SWAps, program-based funding and budget support.9
+During the 1990s, various new aid-delivery mechanisms emerged in line with the program approach, for example SWAps, whose origins can be traced to a 1995 World Bank paper entitled "The Broad Sector Approach to Investment Lending," which introduced the notion of sector-wide scope in World Bank-funded SIPs (ODI 2008).
+Under the SWAp, funds contribute directly to a country-defined sector policy.
+In 2000, the European Commission and its members adopted a policy orientation in favor of the sector approach and sector budget support.
+The "European Consensus on Development," adopted in December 2005, also confirms commitment toward aid effectiveness principles (EC 2007).
+It notes that: "where circumstances permit, the use of general or sector budget support should increase as a means to strengthen ownership, to support partners' national accountability and procedures, to finance national poverty reduction strategies (PRS) (including operating costs of health and education budgets) and to promote sound and transparent management of public finances" (EC 2007).
+Many bilateral donors also followed suit during the 2000s, with their own definitions and guidelines on the implementation of SWAps, program-based funding, and budget support (EC 2008).

 The pressures to increase coordination, maximize impact, and reduce transaction costs, while increasing national ownership of development processes, continued to increase during the 1990s and 2000s.
-This led to a series of major policy responses, including the 2000 Millennium Development Goals, the Monterrey Consensus of 2002 and the 2003 Rome Declaration on harmonization10, among others.
+This led to a series of major policy responses, including the 2000 Millennium Development Goals, the Monterrey Consensus of 2002, and the 2003 Rome Declaration on harmonization (DANIDA 2010), among others.

-In 2005, the Paris Declaration on Aid Effectiveness enshrined the principles that govern programs and programmatic approaches, including11:
+In 2005, the Paris Declaration on Aid Effectiveness enshrined the principles that govern programs and programmatic approaches, including (OECD 2006):